microsoft/FX11/README.md

 All content and source code for this package are subject to the terms of the [MIT License](https://github.com/microsoft/FX11/blob/main/LICENSE).

+## Release Notes

+* The library can be built with Visual C++ or with clang/LLVM for Windows.
+The code is not conformant enough to support the GNUC (MinGW) compiler.

 ## Support

 For questions, consider using [Stack Overflow](https://stackoverflow.com/questions/tagged/d3dx) with the *d3dx* tag.